 The District Council will pro-actively seek to secure the provision of affordable housing on rural affordable housing 'exceptions sites.'
-Such sites should be in, or adjacent to, the main built-up area of villages and meet the requirements set out in Spatial Policy 3 Rural Areas relating to Scale, Need, Impact and Character of Development.
+Such sites should be in or adjacent to villages and meet the requirements set out in Spatial Policy 3 Rural Areas relating to Scale, Need, Impact and Character of Development.
 Within the Green Belt Settlements development must be in line with Spatial Policy 4 Green Belt.